admorris/BsphiKK/fits/src/toystudies/README.md

 These studies are designed to test the self-consistency of the PDF: can it find the values used to generate a dataset from itself?
 Discrepancies indicate bugs which must be ironed out if the results are ever to be trusted.

+Toy studies can be used to tell you which parameters the PDF is sensitive to, what statistical uncertainty to expect, given a sample size, and whether there are any corellations.

 ## Modularity of the signal PDF

 I like to think of the PDF in 'modules' which can be switched on or off in the XML.